 No question.
-And I think we're building off of that success they had, both as a film and technologically.
-And the same people who worked on that film are working on this film, in terms of the animators.
-There were things that they wanted to do on Tangled that they couldn't in terms of facial animation.
-Now, they can do it on our film.
+And I think we’re building off of that success they had, both as a movie and technologically.
+And the same people who worked on that movie are working on this movie, in terms of the animators.
+There were things that they wanted to do on Tangled that they couldn’t in terms of facial animation.
+Now, they can do it on our movie.

 You’ve invested a lot of money to make technological progress at the studio, but I wonder if you’re spending more and more to achieve smaller and smaller advances now?
 That so much of the big chunks of progress has been completed?

 I would say that we’re being very fiscally responsible with the movie.
 Frozen, we’re very responsible, and we’re also getting better at delivering the technology.
 It used to take us a long time to deliver, now we’re much more efficient at it.
 So we get both.
 We get a movie cost that’s actually reasonable, and we’re more able to spend more time on the detailings of it, because we can get there faster.

 If quality is our number one job, then that is the driving force, so details become very important.
 That’s both in terms of story, and in terms of technology, the emroidery on the clothing, the making sure the snow feels real.

 We’ve touched on this being a story of its time.
 One of the eureka moments in Tangled seemed to be turning the character of Mother Gothel into a passive aggressive antagonist.
 We’re at a point where all films seemingly have to be dark in movie theater at the moment.
 But what Tangled particularly captured, and it seems to be what you’re aiming for here, is for a movie that captures the darker moments and does interesting things, but is ultimately a big, bright family extravaganza?